angrybacon/doomsday-wiki/markdown/appendices/faq.md

 should be able to find someone to answer any queries across most time zones so please feel free to come and say hello in the [Doomsday Discord](https://discord.gg/vajvFXt).

+### 14. What order should I make purchases to build Doomsday?

+As with any Legacy deck the focus should always be on the reserved list staples. dual lands are the first port of call with Underground Seas being the key part.
+You should look to pick up at least 2 Underground Seas if not 3 if you can.
+Once you have Seas then the Lion's Eye Diamond(s) is the next priority.
+For Meandeck you just need one but for the more all-in combo builds you will want
+4. After that I think you should look to pick up the splash dual lands (if applicable) prioritising the {U} based ones over any {B} based ones.
+Once you have your reserved list staples then the rest of the deck can be reasonably easy to source with Force of Wills likely being the next biggest purchase.

+### 15. I am limited on my budget, can I still build the deck?

+This obviously depends on how constricted you are in terms of budget but yes you can!
+The easiest way is of course to run a heavy Snow-Basic / Arcum's Astrolabe list.
+This way you will only need 1-2 Underground Seas and can rely on basics and Astrolabe to fix for any splash colours.
+This can slow the deck down and make cards like Daze much worse for early turns but is perfectly viable.
+You can also omit the Lion's Eye Diamond in Meandeck but it will prevent you from getting access to a lot of the most mana efficient or quick kills it enables.
+You probably need the Force of Wills but you can also not run them if need be and instead rely more on soft counters and discard effects or Veil of Summer.
+The only card I would really advocate not skimping on is Cavern of Souls.
+This card single-handedly can enable a lot of wins in {U} matchups and thus is too good a tool to lose.

+If you have any questions beyond what is listed here feel free to ask in the [Discord](https://discord.gg/vajvFXt) or email ddftwiki@gmail.com